snowplow-product/msc-schema-ci-tool/README.md

 Schema CI is a command-line tool which allows you to integrate Schema API into your CI/CD pipelines.
 Currently, it supports one common task:

-* Verifying that all schema dependencies (declared in a specific "manifest") are already deployed into an environment (e.g. "DEV", "PROD")
+* Verifying that all schema dependencies for a project are already deployed into an environment (e.g. "DEV", "PROD")

 ## Prerequisites